gvwilson/fiction/iffy/index.md

 Wales nodded.
 "Everything that matters."
-Tiny lights danced briefly across the silvery rectangle in his left template.
+Tiny lights danced briefly across the silvery rectangles in his temples.
 He looked up as an angry drone buzzed overhead.
 Another followed it a moment later.
 "Come on.
-The Marines have called for reinforcements---we should be somewhere else when they arrive."
+The Marines have called for reinforcements—we should be somewhere else when they arrive."

 Wales led her out the other end of the alley onto a narrow street lined with two-story houses made of laser-cut stones.
 Blue-green moss that had escaped from some lab traced their mortared joints.
-It was strangely quiet after the commotion on the street---the only sounds were the gulls, the faint whine of a heavy drone passing nearby, and their boots on the cobblestones.
+It was strangely quiet after the commotion on the street—the only sounds were the gulls, the faint hum of a heavy drone passing nearby, and their boots on the cobblestones.

 Iffy struggled to keep up with Wales as he strode confidently toward the center of town.
-The sailors and townsfolk she knew ranged from lean to stringy---cold weather and the sparse Antarctic diet didn't give bodies much chance to put on weight.
+The sailors and townsfolk she knew ranged from lean to stringy—cold weather and the sparse Antarctic diet didn't give bodies much chance to put on weight.
 Wales' broad shoulders made him look boxy by comparison, and the toolboxes seemed much smaller in his hands than in hers.